CulDeVu/culdevu.github.io/thought/2025-08-05-death-clock.md

 It didn't include a real time clock.
 I could have, just didn't want to deal with the hassle.
 From my tests, the Attiny keeps time relatively well.
 And if it drifts a bit, it's not that big of a deal.
 Despite calling it a clock, it's more of a calendar.

-It's very sensitive to electrical noise in the air.
-I'm still not sure why.
-It's up on the wall away from people and clothes, but sometimes when I get close one of the latches will trigger and turn the display all garbled.
-I wake the chip up every hour to refresh the display for this reason.
-I would like to fix it though.
+It was very sensitive to electrical noise in the air while it was being built.
+But now that all of the long jumpers have been replaced with little jumpers I haven't had any issues.
+In any event, I wake the chip up every hour to refresh the display in case the latches trigger for no reason.
+I would like to fix this properly at some point.